Best CS:GO Viewmodel Settings Used by Pro Players

 Check out the best viewmodel settings used by the pro players of CS:GO and adjust your FOV perfectly.

 Professional players understand this all too well.
-They spend a lot of time customizing these controls to their favored playstyles so that they have an edge in those nail-biting, split-second duels.
-The final outcome of an encounter in the high-stakes realm of CS:GO can sometimes depend on who spots an opponent first.
+They spend a lot of time customizing these controls to their favored playstyles so that they have an edge in the nail-biting, split-second duels.
+The outcome of an encounter in the high-stakes maps of CS:GO can sometimes depend on who spots an opponent first.
+You can do the same by tweaking the viewmodel settings to get more visibility of your enemies.
+Emulating the pros, and making your game environment echo theirs, is a possible starting point to dominate in the game.

 Viewmodel in CS:GO Explained